 A Big Honor for Stony Brook’s Cardiac Surgery Team

-The three-star rating that Stony Brook achieved is an “Overall Composite Score” for patient outcomes and quality of care.
+The three-star rating that Stony Brook achieved is an “Overall Composite Score” for patient outcomes and quality of care for isolated CABG surgery.
 It measures a surgical team’s performance before, during and after coronary artery bypass grafting surgery, which is the most frequently performed heart surgery.
 Three stars denotes the highest category of quality and places us among the elite for coronary artery bypass surgery in the United States and Canada.
 Historically, only about 10 to 15 percent of hospitals receive the three-star rating.

 “Knowing which hospitals have superior results is a huge advantage for patients,” says Joanna Chikwe, MD, Director of the Heart Institute and Chief of Cardiothoracic Surgery.
 “They can have peace of mind knowing they’re getting care from one of the top-rated facilities in the nation.”